-Example: Don, Charles and Fred Evans own property as tenants-in-common.
+Type of Ownership What It Means Tenancy in Common Example: Don, Charles and Fred Evans own property as tenants-in-common.
 Charles and Fred each own an undivided 1⁄4 interest while Don owns the remaining 1⁄2 interest.
 If Don Evans were to sell his 1⁄2 interest to Stan Long, Mr. Long would be a tenant-in-common with Charles and Fred.
 If Mr. Long were then to die so that property passed to his 4 children, each of them would own 1/8 interest as tenants-in-common with Charles and Fred, who would each continue to own 1⁄4 interest.
-Each person has an undivided ownership interest and possession of the whole property for the duration of the tenancy.
+Joint Tenancy Each person has an undivided ownership interest and possession of the whole property for the duration of the tenancy.
 In effect, each owns all of the property.
 Right to survivorship applies to the other owner(s).
 Upon the death of one of only two joint tenants, the survivor becomes the sole owner.
-On the death of one of three or more joint tenants, the survivors become joint tenants of the entire interest.
-Exists only with married couples While married, the wife and husband own the property as a unit and the property can only be disposed of if both give consent If divorced, the former spouses become tenants-in-common and each can sell his/her share without the other's consent.
-Right to survivorship applies Upon the death of one tenant by the entirety,
+On the death of one of three or more joint tenants, the survivors become joint tenants of the entire interest. • Tenancy by the Entirety Exists only with married couples While married, the wife and husband own the property as a unit and the property can only be disposed of if both give consent If divorced, the former spouses become tenants-incommon and each can sell his/her share without the other's consent.
+Right to survivorship applies Upon the death of one tenant by the entirety, the survivor takes the whole.